tinapayy/ThorM/README.md

   - Support Vector Machine (SVM)
   - k-Nearest Neighbors (kNN)
   - XGBoost
-- **Anomaly Detection:** Identification of unusual climatological patterns to aid in storm prediction.
 - **Visualization:** Data visualizations for better interpretability and understanding of storm risks.

 ## Technologies Used